 Shop around for the best deal.
 Online retailers often offer the best price, but reliable customer service can be a gamble.
 We saw some reports of customers who successfully asked their local retailer to match the price of an online site -- and got the local service, to boot.

 Double-check the website.
 Don't depend on specifications or warranty details from retail websites; these may be inaccurate or out of date.
 Double-check on the manufacturer's website for more accurate information.
-If you still have questions, call.
+If you still have questions, call them for clarification.